yuchen-osdu/wellbore-domain-services-worker/devops/gc/deploy/README.md

 ## Installation

-Use any code editor to set variables in the **values.yaml** file.
-Some of the values are prefilled.
-However, you'll need to specify some values as well.

-Detailed information about these variables is provided below.
+You need to set variables in **values.yaml** file using any code editor.
+Some of the values are prefilled, but you need to specify some values as well.
+You can find more information about them below.

 ### Global Variables